radicalkjax/Athena/README.md

 Athena is a cross-platform application designed to help security researchers analyze and deobfuscate malware using various AI models.
 It provides a secure environment for malware analysis with features like isolated container execution and integration with the Metasploit database.

+The foundation of Athena's idea and research comes from the groundbreaking research paper by Kali Jackson: [Deep Learning for Malware Analysis](https://radicalkjax.com/2025/04/21/deep-learning-for-malware-analysis.html).

 ## 📋 Table of Contents

 - [Overview](#-overview)